LucasSimpson/heroku-django-wrapper/README.md

 Heroku-Django-Wrapper is a collection of scripts that makes creating a django project hosted on Heroku a whole bunch easier.
 A list of commands can be found lower under 'Help File'.

 There are a few key differences between a regular Django projec and a Heroku-Django-Wrapper project.
 First and foremost is the directory structure.
-It is as follows:
+The directory structure is as follows:
-PROJECTNAME
+    [projectname]
         venv
-    PROJECTNAME
+        [projectname]
             static
             _static
             templates
             _templates
                 includes
             media
-        PROJECTNAME
+            [projectname]
             auxilary
             manage.py
             Procfile
             .git
             .gitignore
             .hdw_init
             requirements.txt

 What they all are:
     venv